-Periodically, we update the samples to represent new EINs appearing on the Business Register.
+Periodically, we update the samples to represent new EINs appearing on the Business Register since the initial sample was selected.
 These new EINs, called births, are EINs recently assigned by the IRS on the latest available IRS mailing list for FICA taxpayers and assigned an industry classification (if possible) by the Social Security Administration (SSA).

 EIN births are sampled on a quarterly basis using a two-phase selection procedure.
-To be eligible for selection, a birth must either have no industry classification or be classified in an industry within the scope of the ARTS, the Annual Wholesale Trade Survey (AWTS), or the Service

-Annual Survey (SAS), and it must meet certain criteria regarding its number of paid employees or quarterly payroll.
-In the first phase, births are stratified by broad industry groups and a measure of size based on quarterly payroll or expected number of paid employees.
-The birth is assigned to the payroll or employment stratum with the larger sampling fraction.
-This procedure is conservative because it results in the birth being assigned the smaller of two possible first phase sampling weights.
+To be eligible for selection, a birth must either have no industry classification or be classified in an industry within the scope of the ARTS, the Annual Wholesale Trade Survey (AWTS), or the Service Annual Survey (SAS), and it must meet certain criteria regarding its number of paid employees or quarterly payroll.
+In the first phase, births are stratified by broad industry groups and a measure of size based on quarterly payroll.
 A relatively large sample is selected using equal probability systematic sampling.
 The selected births are canvassed to obtain a more reliable measure of size, consisting of sales in 2 recent months, company affiliation information, and a new or more detailed industry classification code.
 Births that have not returned their questionnaire after 30 days are contacted by telephone.